 From the helm seat there is outstanding 360-degree visibility.

 Visibility from the helm was first rate, with good 360-degree sight lines.
 The boat comes standard with a soft top and cruising canvas.
-Depending on how much you are going to use the boat and where, I would suggest considering the optional radar arch with hardtop and cruising canvas ($19,210).
-It looked amazing on the boat we tested and really added a dose of sex appeal to the 350, in my opinion.
+Depending on how much one is going to use the boat and where, I would suggest considering the optional radar arch with hardtop and cruising canvas.
+It looked amazing on the boat we tested and really added a dose of sex appeal to the 350 Express, in my opinion.

 The portside lounger is curved and notice the headrest.
 It's quite an intricate addition, and a welcome one.

-An entertainment center lies to port and options include a fridge or icemaker.
+An entertainment center lies to port and options include a refrigerator or icemaker.
 Notice the amount of counter space for making sandwiches – or put a grill here.

 The cockpit seating is quite comfortable and there are speakers and courtesy lights in the risers.
 An entertainment center lies to port.
-Options include a refrigerator ($2,140) or icemaker ($2,140) and both require 110V power so you'll need either a shore power cord, or a generator ($18,335 gas, $22,045 diesel).
-I'd also add the dual cockpit tables with sun lounge cushions ($1,855).
+Options include a refrigerator or icemaker and both require 110V power so the boat will need either a shore power cord, or an optional generator.
+I'd also add the dual cockpit tables with sun lounge cushions.

-Note that the 350 can seat 9 people comfortably in the cockpit.
+Note that the 350 Express can seat 9 people comfortably in the cockpit.

-In the center of the cockpit deck is a hatch for the engine room, and since I am the type who likes to check the engines out before each trip, and look at them when running up at the start of the day, I think you should consider the electric hatch option ($2,250).
+In the center of the cockpit deck is a hatch for the engine room, and since I am the type who likes to check the engines out before each trip, and look at them when running up at the start of the day, I think one should consider the electric hatch option.

-If you really want to class up your 350 Express, go for the teak decking in the cockpit ($6,025) and on the swim platform ($3,155) and forgo the snap-in carpet.
+If the boater really wants to class up the 350 Express, go for the optional teak decking in the cockpit and on the swim platform and forgo the snap-in carpet.

 This is one of the roomiest engine compartments I've seen in class.
 Everything essential is within easy access.
 Note that the test boat had the optional hydraulic hatch, which I recommend.

 Cruisers Yachts did a great job on the engine room.
-It's roomy and clean, everything is easy to get to.
-Our test boat was fitted with a pair of 377 Mags, and you can opt for adding Axius, Sea Core, and fresh water cooling.
-Alternatively, you can opt for Volvo Penta 8.1 engines with their versions of the same add-ons.
+It's roomy and clean, and everything is easy to get to.
+Our test boat was fitted with a pair of 377 MAGs, and one can opt for adding Axius, Sea Core, and fresh water cooling.
+Alternatively, one can opt for Volvo Penta 8.1 engines with its versions of the same add-ons.

-Cruisers Yachts has pioneered the concept of openness below because it knows that its boats are primary used for entertaining and daytime activities.
+Cruisers Yachts has pioneered the concept of openness below because it knows that its boats are primarily used for entertaining and daytime activities.

 The cabin is accessed by going down a set of open stairs.
 The mid-cabin, which is aft of the steps and under the bridge deck, is comfortable and not isolated from the salon so conversations can be carried out easily enough between the two areas.
 By day this makes a good conversation pit for one group of friends, or the kids, while others enjoy the main salon.
 I'd like to see a privacy curtain for overnight guests in this cabin.